cube-drone/rt0/players-guide/src/player/combat.md

 When an Adversary's Hit Points reach 0, they are no longer participants in the combat.
 The player who pushed the Adversary over the line gets to decide whether they killed, incapacitated, or scared off the Adversary.

+### What Happens when an Adversary Can Choose Who to Damage?

+Unless otherwise specified, an Adversary will hit:
+* The player with the most remaining Shields.
+If all players have 0 Shields:
+* The player with the least remaining HP.

+Some Adversaries operate differently:

+* A **Strategic** Adversary will target whichever target the GM wants, and will choose wisely.
+* A **Dimwitted** Adversary will target whichever target the GM wants, and will choose badly.

 ## Movement

 Movement in combat happens on a small grid.